luanacaro10/ALFA-K-ISB-2026-I/Laboratorios/Laboratorio 2/README.md

 ## REFERENCIAS

-1. P. M. R. Gouveia et al., "EMG amplitude and frequency parameters of muscular activity: Effect of resistance training based on electromyographic fatigue threshold," *J. Electromyogr.
-Kinesiol.*, vol. 17, no. 5, pp. 601–610, 2007. doi: 10.1016/j.jelekin.2007.09.001
+1. B. Yu, X. Zhang, Y. Cheng, L. Liu, J. Wang, and X. Lu, "The effects of the biceps brachii and brachioradialis on elbow flexor muscle strength and spasticity in stroke patients," BioMed Res.
+Int., vol. 2022, Art. no. 1295908, Mar.
+2022, doi: 10.1155/2022/1295908.

 2. R. Merletti and D. Farina, "Analysis of intramuscular electromyogram signals," *Philos.
 Trans.
 R. Soc.
 A*, vol. 367, no. 1887, pp. 357–368, 2009. doi: 10.1098/rsta.2008.0235